"Give a person a fish and they eat for a day. Teach a person to fish and they eat for a lifetime"

 Project Zero's mission is to understand and enhance learning, thinking, and creativity in the arts, as well as in humanistic and scientific disciplines, at individual and institutional levels.

-The Creative Classroom Project "Although most people might look for signs of creativity in the appearance of the bulletin boards, student made projects, centers, and displays in a classroom, I feel that the truly creative classroom goes way beyond what can be seen with the eyes.
+One of the projects i was looking at was the The Creative Classroom Project "Although most people might look for signs of creativity in the appearance of the bulletin boards, student made projects, centers, and displays in a classroom, I feel that the truly creative classroom goes way beyond what can be seen with the eyes.
 It is a place where bodies and minds actively pursue new knowledge.
 Having a creative classroom means that the teacher takes risks on a daily basis and encourages his/her students to do the same."

 —Pann Baltz, 1993 ATA Teacher of the Year